EvanHarder/MovieTheatre/README.txt

 upon picking these seats. the user can click the green confirm button to confirm their choices.

 TODO:
-Put these theatrees into a text file to be used past runtime.
 Add a movie and time onto the theatres.